 Students Engaged in Outreach and Mentoring

-Diversity Outreach Agents -- Undergraduate engineering students serve as Outreach Agents.
+Inclusion Agents -- Undergraduate engineering students serve as Inclusion Agents.
 These students enhance their own educational experience through this service-learning program.
 As budding engineers these students promote the STEM fields by engaging and inspiring young people by sharing stories of their personal STEM journeys and by leading hands-on learning opportunities.
 A key element of this engagement is to provide role models for students to see a variety of identities represented who are further along the STEM path.
 This also provides concrete experience for teachers to envision diverse students as potential engineers

 Student Ambassadors -- College of Engineering student ambassadors are selected through a highly-competitive process to assist the Director of Engineering Admissions and First-Year Experience.
 The student ambassadors share their experiences with prospective students and their parents, give tours of the college, host Explore Engineering@Iowa programs, attend Hawkeye Visit Days, etc. The student ambassadors also serve as a resource for current students.